Palmerston North Boys' High School

-Palmerston North Boys' High School is a traditional boys school located in Palmerston North, New Zealand.
+Palmerston North Boys' High School is a secondary day and boarding school for boys founded in 1902.
+It is located in Palmerston North, New Zealand.

 Location

 Palmerston North Boys' High School has a campus located on Featherston Street between Rangitikei and North Streets in the central city.
 There are secondary entrances to the school on Wellesbourne Street, Ivanhoe Terrace, Edgeware Road and North Street.
 The rear boundary is shared with Queen Elizabeth College.

 Students and school culture

 Most of the school's approximately 1,700 students are "day boys" from Palmerston North and surrounding townships such as Ashhurst, Levin, and Feilding.
-Around 170 boys are housed in an onsite boarding hostel – College House (also known as 'Murray House,' after former Rector John Murray; his former home is part of the hostel).
+Around 180 boys are housed in an onsite boarding hostel – College House (also known as 'Murray House,' after former Rector John Murray; his former home is part of the hostel).